 In case you haven't noticed, your cat is a grooming professional.
 Cats spend much of their time cleaning themselves!
-However, if you have a longhaired cat or an older cat, they may need a little help with grooming.

 Since I became weary in brushing our Persian cat over the many years, I became desperate to find a frugal solution. . .

 I have recently rescued my first long-haired cat.
 She is sprouting big mats that are clearly painful to her.
 However, she gets so excited when I groom her that I get scratched and I'm afraid I will hurt her.
 Is there anything that makes it easier besides having the groomer shave her down?

 By Bluey from Laramie, WY

 You may very well have to have her shaved.
 My mom does this with her Persian.
 She gets a "lion" cut, or you can simply cut the bad tangles out.
 I will give you several tips that I have found work for my cat: